SAP/spartacus-docs/_pages/dev/extending-checkout.md

 The `flows` checkout out property allows you to inject different checkout flows using specific keys.
 When the checkout process is initiated, the checkout orchestrator service queries the back end for the `paymentProvider` value.
 You can set a separate `paymentProvider` value for each base store.
 If the returned `paymentProvider` value matches a predefined checkout flow key, that specific flow is served to the customer.
 For example, if the back end returns a value of `ProviderA` for the `paymentProvider`, and there is a corresponding checkout flow with the `ProviderA` key, then the `ProviderA` checkout flow is activated.

-**Note:** Using multiple checkout flows in optional.
+**Note:** Using multiple checkout flows is optional.
 If a specific checkout flow key is not found, the service falls back to the standard checkout steps and configuration.

-The following is an example of a `checkout.flows` configuration:
+The following is an example of a `flows` configuration:

 ```ts
 provideConfig({